Documentation

 You'll need

-- Streamer: OBS 30+ on Windows with the Castalong plugin; a modern browser for the dashboard.
+- Streamer: OBS 30+ on Windows or Linux with the Castalong plugin; a modern browser for the dashboard. macOS isn't supported yet for the streamer plugin — you can still run the dashboard/control panel in a browser, but the OBS plugin is Windows/Linux only for now.

-- Guests: any recent Chrome / Edge / Safari / Firefox, a camera and mic.
+- Guests: any recent Chrome / Edge / Safari / Firefox, a camera and mic, on any OS (macOS included).
 Screen/game share works on desktop browsers.
-No install, no account.
+No install, no account — or the optional native Windows guest app.

 Security